 You also need to keep in mind that the decision to use Amazon FBA isn’t all about the numbers.
 Other factors should go into your consideration, like customer service, branding, and return frequency.

 For example, when you ship with Amazon FBA, you’ll lose creative power over your packaging materials.
 If that’s an important factor to your brand and product experience, then FBA might not be the right option for you.

 The world of Amazon FBA is vast, exciting, and brimming with potential.
 However, it’s far from simple.

-Instead of learning through trial and error, expedite your journey from beginner to FBA pro with our brand-new masterclass: How to Sell on Amazon FBA in 2021.
+Instead of learning through trial and error, expedite your journey from beginner to FBA pro with our free training: How to Sell on Amazon FBA.

 Melisa Vong will be your instructor, and Jeff Bezons practically paid for her house.
 She’s launched 2 multi-million dollar brands on Amazon using her “Prime Product Method,” and now she’s breaking down her formula for success for you.